top of page

 Black Dragon Wash rock art

-To the right of these depictions you'll find a tall human-like figure, as well as another animal depiction.
+To the right of these depictions, you'll encounter a tall human-like figure, as well as another depiction of an animal.

 Black Dragon Wash rock art

-Inside the alcove to the right of the pictographs you'll find hundreds of petroglyphs that were created by the Fremont culture.
+Inside the alcove to the right of the Barrier Canyon style pictographs you'll find hundreds of petroglyphs that were created by the Fremont culture.
 The following four images are just a snapshot of what you'll find.

 Black Dragon Wash rock art

-There is some vandalism in the alcove, but overall the rock art is in good condition.
+There is some vandalism in the alcove, but overall the rock art remains in good condition.

 Black Dragon Wash rock art

-What the majority of the depictions represent is unknown, but there are many concentric circles, often believed to depict the sun, as well as many human handprints, animal tracks, sawtooth panels, etc.
+The meaning behind the majority of the depictions remains unknown, but among them are numerous concentric circles, often interpreted as representations of the sun, along with various human handprints, animal tracks, sawtooth panels, and so on.

 Black Dragon Wash rock art

-The rock art covers the upper portion of the alcove, including several images on its ceiling.
+The rock art covers the upper portion of the alcove, including several depictions on the ceiling.

 Black Dragon Wash rock art